MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 ms.reviewer: angieandrews
 ---

-# Model selection and temperature settings
+# Change the model version and settings

-When you create a prompt action in prompt builder, the panel on the right includes a **Settings** section.
-This section allows you to set these parameters:

-- Version of the generative AI model
-- Temperature

-This article explores the impact of these parameters.

-## Generative AI model versions
+## Model version

-The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.
+You can change the model version by selecting **Model** at the top of the prompt builder.The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

-The default model as of November 2024 is GPT-4o Mini (general availability, or GA).
+The default model as of November 2024 is GPT-4o mini (general availabile, or GA).
 You can also use the more powerful GPT-4o model (GA), and o1 model (paid preview).
 The exact minor versions of these models might change.

-When you use prompt actions in Power Apps or Power Automate, they consume AI Builder credits.
+When you use prompts in Power Apps or Power Automate, they consume AI Builder credits.
+When you use prompts in Copilot Studio, they consume messages.
+To learn more, go to [AI Builder licensing and credit management](/ai-builder/credit-management).

-### Choose a model

-Choose between the models based on status and licensing rules.
+### Models details

 |GPT model  |Status   |Licensing rules   | Functionalities| Region availabilities |
 |---------|---------|---------|---------|---------|